Whenever people ask me, in regards to fostering, “How is it ?”, I almost always give the same initial 3 word answer, “Hard but good.”

 Good because I wake up every day with a purpose.
 This may be slightly selfish but I live better on purpose…and this journey has given me so much DRIVE.
 I feel more alive.
 Even sleep-deprived, I have more of a zest for life.

 Good because I get a front row seat in seeing the progress in these kids.
 As foster parents you see DAILY improvements and even the tiniest things make it feel worth it.
 I have gotten to see first smiles, first steps.
-Gotten to give first baths.
-Gotten to hear first words.
+To give first baths.
+To hear first words.
 And I get to celebrate first holidays (bittersweet).

 Good because I know this is where God wants us.
 At least for now.
 And there is so much peace in that.